vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 status: 🚧
 final title:
 ---
-# Class A, B, and AB
+# Fundamentals
 I recently concluded a 4-part mini-series on automotive radar, and found that it is much easier for me to write these articles if I can hold a train of thought on a particular topic.
 And since lot of electrical engineering is so complex to explain, most topics will benefit from being its own mini-series.
 This way I can go sufficiently in-depth while keeping the content manageable in length, and not rushing through the explanations.

-In this spirit, I'd like to start a series on amplifiers.
-Specifically, we will look at the classes of amplifier operation which are generally categorized by alphabets from A to S. Not all alphabets exist as amplifier classes.
-Some are exclusively used in audio applications.
-We will conceptually break down the seemingly random assignment of letters and look at the operation of each one closely.
+In this spirit, I'd like to start a series on power amplifiers.
+The scope can be very large.
+Here, we will focus on amplifier classes labeled by alphabet, A through S. Not all letters in between are amplifier classes, not all are even RF (they're audio range), and we might even argue about whether thats how a particular class is defined.
+But herein lies the fun.

+It is not easy to define a specific power level after which an amplifier becomes a "power amplifier."
+For example, a cell phone amplifier outputs about 1 watt, audio amplifiers output hundreds of watts, while low power bluetooth circuits might output only 10 milliwatts.
+An amplifier at any output power can be made to operate in different classes.

-This is a challenging undertaking and will take many articles to cover fully.
+This series is a challenging undertaking and will take many articles to cover fully.
 Please consider subscribing to the newsletter so that you will get all the articles of the series delivered to your inbox.

-In this article, we will discuss:
+In this article, we will define some basics, get our terminology in line and look at a simple amplifier:

 - thing1
 - thing2